sciactive/nymphjs/README.md

 # Breaking Changes

+In version 1.0.0-beta.78, the database schema changed significantly, and data will need to be exported with an older version, then imported into a fresh database with this version.
+The meaning of the `contain` clause also changed to only check if the given value exists in an array.

 In version 1.0.0-beta.41, the server side API was rewritten to match the client side API.
 All synchronous database calls were removed.
 This is to prevent a very rare potential bug, because synchronous database calls were made outside of transactions.
 Here is a list of some things that changed that could break your code:

 - `$gatekeeper` is now async